nanoframework/nanoframework.github.io/content/contributing/markdown-creation.md

 # Rules for creating Markdown in the repository

-This document explains couple of rules to create a proper Markdown file in the repository.
+This document explains a couple of rules to create a proper Markdown file in the documentation repository.

 Markdown is a lightweight markup language that you can use to add formatting elements to plaintext text documents.
 Created by John Gruber in 2004, Markdown is now one of the world’s most popular markup languages.

 Markdown files are text based.
-If you want to learn about possibilities (headers, lists, tables, code and such) this cheat sheet was always helpful: [Markdown Cheatsheet · adam-p/markdown-here Wiki · GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you want to learn about possibilities (headers, lists, tables, code and such) this cheat sheet is always helpful: [Markdown Cheatsheet · adam-p/markdown-here Wiki · GitHub](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 There are a number of them.

 Using Markdown is different than using a WYSIWYG editor.
 In an application like Microsoft Word, you click buttons to format words and phrases, and the changes are visible immediately.
 Markdown isn’t like that.
 When you create a Markdown-formatted file, you add Markdown syntax to the text to indicate which words and phrases should look different.